hivlab/sarscov2-epidemiology/README.md

 npm install --global auspice
 ```

 > Now you should have software environment ready.

 - Next, you need data, to get this dataset, (fork and) clone this repository to your computer.

 For example, let's clone this repo to `Downloads` folder in your home directory, and then enter this cloned folder.

-For the next step you need to be inside sars-cov2-est folder.
+For the next step (Running) you need to be inside sars-cov2-est folder.

 ```bash
 cd Downloads